ControlledChaos/manage-image-sizes/README.md

 The Post Thumbnail Editor has long been abandoned so it's time update things, run through the TODOs in the comments, and fix the conflict with debug mode.

-This also includes the Post Thumbnails Extras plugin files for registering additional files.
+This also includes the Post Thumbnails Extras plugin files for registering additional image sizes.